Rasayana

-In early ayurvedic medicine, rasāyana (Pali and Sanskrit: रसायन, "path of essence") is one of the eight areas of medicine in Sanskrit literature.
+In early ayurvedic medicine, rasāyana is one of the eight areas of medicine in Sanskrit literature.

 The 11th-century Persian scholar Abū Rayhān Bīrūnī noted an Indian science named Rasāyana, focused on restoring health and rejuvenation through plant-derived medicines.
 Nagarjunacharya conducted experiments in his laboratory called "Rasashala" and authored Rasaratanakaram, detailing alchemical transformations of metals.
-Al-Bīrūnī conflated the earlier rasāyana practices with rasaśāstra alchemy.
+Al-Bīrūnī conflated the earlier rasāyana practices with rasashastra alchemy.

-Rasaśāstra utilized alchemical processes involving substances like mercury and cinnabar.
+Rasashastra utilized alchemical processes involving substances like mercury and cinnabar.
 This practice extended beyond metals, incorporating the preparation of medical tinctures from plants.
-Rasaśāstra's goals included longevity, health, cognitive enhancement, virility, and extraordinary abilities.
+Rasashastra's goals included longevity, health, cognitive enhancement, virility, and extraordinary abilities.
 Its historical influence was evident in the Ajanta and Ellora cave paintings, the Vishnustambha monument, and the Kondivade caves' processed wood sample.

-In contemporary times, rasāyana remains relevant through modern formulations combining herbal wisdom and scientific knowledge, intended to improve well-being and vitality.

 History

-The more general name for the Indian science of alchemy or proto-chemistry is Rasaśāstra (रसशास्त्र in Sanskrit), or "The Science of Mercury," in Nepali, Marathi, Hindi, Kannada and several other languages.
+The more general name for the Indian science of alchemy or proto-chemistry is rasashastra (रसशास्त्र in Sanskrit), or "The Science of Mercury," in Nepali, Marathi, Hindi, Kannada and several other languages.

 Early Indian alchemical texts discuss the use of prepared forms of mercury or cinnabar (see samskaras).
 However, there is also ample mention of the preparation of medical tinctures in the early science of Indian alchemy.